gurrrrrrett3/light/docs/api/constants/datatypes/generics/enums.md

     If an identifier isn't "literally" an option in the enum, it will error when you try to encode.

-Another way you could use a Identifier Enum, this time with instances:
+Another way you could use an Identifier Enum, this time with instances:

 ```luau
 local assets = ReplicatedStorage:WaitForChild("assets")